PolygenceJustinZ/BSE_Template_Portfolio/index.md

 gc.enable()
 ```

 Outside of the function, garbage collection was also enabled, as it is just a nice thing to have, especially with the program heavily relying on error-prone hardware.
 Supervisor.reload() restarts the entire program.
 The output of the sample_all_sensors function are 3 different variables, so make sure to account for all of them during the publication.
+All sensors are sampled every 5 seconds for 50 seconds, which helps keep the sensors active.
+The sample data goes into a list, which is averaged and cleared at the end of the function.
+The time.monotonic() helps keep track of accurate time.
+The read_bme function, which reads the data from the BME280 sensor, has an option for celsius, which is disabled, but can be enabled by setting the USE_CELSIUS variable to true.

 Publication is simple, but make sure that the code accounts for errors using the try & except statements.
 The statements below are the important statements for publication.
 ```python